Description: Chancellor's Office Statement

 If hired, you will be required to furnish proof that you are legally authorized to work in the United States.
 COVID19 Vaccination Requirement

-The CSU requires faculty, staff, and students who are accessing campus facilities to be immunized against COVID-19 or declare a medical or religious exemption.
+The CSU requires faculty, staff, and students who are accessing campus facilities to be fully vaccinated against COVID-19 or declare a medical or religious exemption.
 Any candidates advanced in a currently open search process should be prepared to comply with this requirement as a condition of employment.
 The systemwide policy can be found at https://calstate.policystat.com/policy/9779821/latest/ Mandated Reporter Per CANRA

 The person holding this position is considered a 'mandated reporter' under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.
 Conflict of Interest